18 July 2019

 These benefits have been attributed to the higher levels of vitamin C in the blood that can be achieved with intravenous vitamin C than can be achieved with consuming vitamin C from food and supplements because these micronutrients are delivered directly into the blood; bypassing the absorption barrier in the gastrointestinal tract.

-I’ve covered Skinboosters in this post (hyperlink to skinboosters post); and Skinbooster brands like Teosyal RD 1 contain Vitamin C, glutathione for additional brightening, antioxidants and anti-aging benefits on top of the deep skin hydration provided by the Skinboosters.
+I’ve covered Skinboosters in this post; and Skinbooster brands like Teosyal RD 1 contain Vitamin C, glutathione for additional brightening, antioxidants and anti-aging benefits on top of the deep skin hydration provided by the Skinboosters.
 In my practice, I also personalise a Skinbooster with additional ascorbic acid and glutathione and sometimes, Botulinum toxin (Botox) for added lightening, anti-aging and pore-refining properties.

 In Singapore, Skinboosters with vitamin c and glutathione is an approved medical procedure.